 Type the start of a command and hit <TAB> for all possible completions:

-Running CIAO and unix commands from the Sherpa Prompt
+Running CIAO and Unix commands from the Sherpa Prompt

 Any line beginning with "!" is passed from Sherpa to the shell.
 This allows you to run CIAO and shell commands from the Sherpa prompt.